 The most effective promotion of small groups starts by recruitment of new leaders.
-Each couple who can be convinced to attempt starting a group has a circle of friends, church members, and associates who are potential group participants.
+Each couple who decides to start a group has a circle of friends, church members, and associates who are potential group participants.
 They become inviters in a similar way to Andrew.

 Potential new group leaders can gain confidence that they can start and lead a group by going through some sort of training or orientation.
 This frequently occurs as part of an event.
 The most significant aspect of a small-group training is a sample session.
-That will show them more clearly than anything how a group should operate.
-The potential leaders should be reassured that they don't need a great marriage or to be a Bible teacher to lead a group.
+That will show participants clearly how a group should operate.
+The potential leaders should be reassured that they don't need a great marriage or to be Bible teachers to lead a group.
 A FamilyLife small-group leader is supposed to facilitate, not teach, the group.
 The simplest formula for FamilyLife small-group leadership is, "Read the questions and set an example by sharing from your own life."

 The most important result of the training or orientation is confidence that the potential leader can start and lead a group.
-Sharing more details such as the benefits of FamilyLife Couples Studies from the Small-Group Training manual and the various topics available can add to their confidence.
+Sharing more details such as the benefits of FamilyLife small-group resources and the various topics available can add to their confidence.
 If possible, the potential leaders should be encouraged to purchase materials for the topic of their choice at the event, training, or orientation.
 Surveys clearly show that couples who purchase the materials in advance are likely to follow through by starting a group.
 Couples who don't purchase the materials at the event or training are unlikely to start a group.

-Organizers should encourage new leaders to decide what type of group to start before they talk to others about joining their group.
+Organizers should encourage new leaders to decide what type of group to start before they invite others to join their group.
 The type of group affects other decisions to follow, such as whom to invite or where to meet.
-There are several types of groups that you may consider.
-A mixture of types is possible, but frequently more challenging.
-But any way that you can get couples together discussing biblical marriage is great.